jamesmfriedman/ngen/README.md

 		ignore: ['.DS_Store', 'ngen.config.js'] // array of filenames to ignore when copying scaffolding.
 This is the default.
 	},

+	// configuration for a generator package
+	ng: {
-	// specific configuration for a genrator called 'template' 'template': {
+		// specific configuration for a genrator called 'template'
+		template: {
 			_ : {
 				// just copies the files and does not contain a parent directory for the generator
 				createDir: false
 			}
 			// these are custom variables that will be exposed to any files in the generator when templating
 			staticPath: '/public/',
 			namespace: 'myapp-'
 		},

-	//specific configuration for a generator called 'service' 'service' : {
+		//specific configuration for a generator called 'service' service : {
 			_ : {
 				path: '/src/services' //places all files created by this generator in /src/services }
 			// these are custom variables that will be exposed to any files in the generator when templating
 			module: 'myapp.services'
 		},

-	//specific configuration for a generator called 'directive' 'directive': {
+		//specific configuration for a generator called 'directive'
+		directive: {
 			_ : {
 				path: {
 					'*': '/src/components/[name.camelCase]/', // a catch all location for generated files '.html': '/public/templates/', //transfers files with an html extension to this location '.scss': '/src/sass/' //transfers files with an scss extenstion to this location.
 				}
 			}

 			// these are custom variables that will be exposed to any files in the generator when templating
 			foo: 'baz',
 			hello: 'world'
+		},

+		'*': {
+			// these options will be applied to all generators in this package }
 	}
 }
 ```